confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Algorithm complexity
 ====================

+..
+Todo:: talk a bit more about time and space complexity and what it means?

 Big O notation
 --------------

 We commonly express the cost of an algorithm as a function of the number N of elements that the algorithm acts on.
-The function gives us an estimate of the number of operations we have to perform in order to use the algorithm on N elements -- it thus allows us to predict how the cost of the function will increase as N increases.
+The function gives us an estimate of the number of operations we have to perform in order to use the algorithm on N elements -- it thus allows us to predict how the number of required operations will increase as N increases.
 We use a function which is an *approximation* of the exact function -- we simplify it as much as possible, so that only the most important information is preserved.

 For example, we know that when we use linear search on a list of N elements, on average we will have to search through half of the list before we find our item -- so the number of operations we will have to perform is N/2.
-However, the most important thing is that the algorithm scales *linearly* -- as N increases, the cost of the algorithm increases in proportion to N, not the square of N or the cube of N.  The constant factor of 1/2 is insignificant compared to the very large differences in cost between -- for example -- N and N squared, so we leave it out when we describe the cost of the algorithm.
+However, the most important thing is that the algorithm scales *linearly* -- as N increases, the cost of the algorithm increases in proportion to N, not N\ :sup:`2` or N\ :sup:`3`\ .
+The constant factor of 1/2 is insignificant compared to the very large differences in cost between -- for example -- N and N\ :sup:`2`\ , so we leave it out when we describe the cost of the algorithm.

 We thus write the cost of the linear search algorithm as O(N) -- we say that the cost is *on the order of N*, or just *order N*.
 We call this notation *big O notation*, because it uses the capital O symbol (for *order*).